start-007/Car-Wash/README.md

 # Car-Wash

-The Car-Wash is Web application.
+The Car-Wash is Web application used for the booking Car washing service.The user can book for a specific time slot and can admin can accept or the reject the booked slot.

 ---